You can request it...

 Checkout period: Summit items check-out for six weeks (books) or six days (AV Materials).
 ILL items check-out length is determined by the lending library's policies.

-Renewals: Summit items cannot be renewed.
+Renewals: Summit items can be renewed once unless the lending library needs the item back.
 ILL item renewals are determined by the lending library.
 The Interlibrary Loan form attached to the book or video will note if a renewal is NOT possible.
 If there is no note to this effect and you want to renew an item, submit a renewal request through the Interlibrary Loan page.
 If the lending library grants a renewal, you will be emailed the new due date.
 If the lending library declines the renewal request, you will be emailed the "must-return-by" date.

 Overdue fines: $0.50 per item per day.
 Maximum overdue fine of $20.00 per item.